-You’ll learn how to use market-leading tools such as Bloomberg, with Bloomberg Market Concepts certification embedded in the course.
-The course is affiliated with the CFA Institute and you’ll thus have the opportunity to apply for a scholarship to sit the Chartered Financial Analyst exam during your studies.
+You’ll learn how to use market-leading tools such as Bloomberg, with Bloomberg Market Concepts certification embedded in our course.
+Our course is affiliated with the CFA Institute and you can apply for a scholarship to sit the Chartered Financial Analyst exam during your studies.
 In addition, we offer the Schweser CFA Essential Study Package free of charge to all scholarship holders.

 What you will study

 This course combines thorough training in investment theory with the practical tools you’ll need to solve real investment problems.
 You’ll learn the analytical, decision-making, problem-solving, risk mitigation and technical skills you need to thrive in an increasingly complex global financial environment.

 Our compulsory modules will give you an understanding of core investment concepts and are based on the CFA curriculum, while our optional modules allow you to tailor your learning to your own interests or your planned career path.

 By the time you graduate, you’ll understand the investment management process and will be able to make informed decisions at every stage.

 Our two-year MSc Investment Management with professional placement year course enables you to spend time working in industry.

 After 1 year of full-time study at Surrey you'll be able to spend up to an additional 12 months gaining paid, professional work experience with an organisation.
 You'll be responsible for securing your own job offer(s), however, you'll be supported in your search with a series of employability workshops and benefit from some individual coaching.

 The University works closely with several potential employers to help facilitate successful placement applications and there are several resources setup by the Employability and Careers Centre to assist you.